 If budgeting your personal expenses sounds boring, you might be going about it the wrong way.
-When people think about formulating their monthly or yearly budget, they often imagine a strict line-item budget that details the precise amount they need to spend on groceries, gas, utilities, restaurants, and other expenses, down to the last dollar.
+When people think about formulating their monthly or yearly budget, they may imagine a strict line-item budget that details the precise amount they need to spend on groceries, gas, utilities, restaurants and other expenses, down to the last dollar.

 Many financial advisors and planners recommend that you take a different route and pay yourself first when you get your paycheck, rather than starving your savings account to feed the bill collectors.

 Creating and maintaining a strict budget down to the dollar is quite time-intensive and laborious, especially when it comes to tracking your actual spending against your budget.
 Designing this type of structure works well and might even be enjoyable if you are a methodical and highly-organized person.
 If you don't get excited about developing and adhering to this kind of structure, try the Pay yourself first method.
 It's perfect for a big-picture person who has difficulty making or sticking to a budget.

 In the past, you've always said you'll save money for retirement or for that vacation.
 However, when your paycheck comes in, it seems to get used up by bills and unexpected expenses, and any surplus gets frittered away on a dinner out, some fast food or trips to the nearest store for non-critical items.

 So, you tell yourself that you'll save money from your next check, but the cycle repeats itself and your savings never seem to grow.
 Instead of waiting to pay yourself last, when there's nothing left, make yourself a priority and put aside money into your savings first.
 This way, you can take care of your future self.